3632741/AR-Registration-Framework/OST Experimental Setup/README.md

 - GameObject 'rightEye': empty GameObject. (leave empty)
 - GameObject 'TrackerEye': empty GameObject. (leave empty)

-- GameObject Target_Tracker_local.
+- GameObject 'Target_Tracker_local'.
 Attached component: Target_tracker_pose.

+- GameObject 'CheckerboardTracker'.
+Attached component: Checkerboard_tracker_pose.
+- GameObject 'CheckerboardModel'.
+This is the checkerboard prefab resized and translated in the same position w.r.t. the Vive Tracker.
+- GameObject 'RotationInterface'.
+Tagged with 'RotationInterface'.
+This is the prefab of the rotation gizmo used during the alignment phase.
-- GameObject Checkerboard_local with attached component Checkerboard_tracker_pose, and as child the checkerboard prefab resized and translated in the same position w.r.t. the vive tracker.
-Also requires two children "RotationInterface" with tag RotationInterface and "TranslationInterface" with tag "TranslationInterface", with the prefabs of the gizmos used during the alignment phase.
-Only translation is required. the keybinds are the following ones:
+- GameObject 'TranslationInterface'.
+Tagged with 'TranslationInterface'.
+This is the prefab of the translation gizmo used during the alignment phase. the keybinds are the following ones:

-- Empty gameobject Volume.
+- GameObject Volume: empty GameObject. (leave empty).